This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 If you follow me on social media you know that I took my mom on her first trip to Asia in August/September last year.
 She had ten vacation days left and since I don’t travel in Europe (or anywhere for that matter) during high season, we had to look elsewhere for some sun and cultural experiences.
 When we found tickets to Bangkok for only $250 we jumped on the chance straight away!

 We loved our time in Bangkok as there was so much to do and so much delicious food to consume.
 But after four days in the City of Angels, we were ready for some chill days on the beach.
 I did a quick search on Google for the best beaches close to Bangkok and Koh Samet popped up as a great alternative.
 I also read several places that Koh Samet is one of the sunniest islands in Thailand.
 Since we were traveling during the rainy season it was important to us that we found a place with the least possible rainfall.

 Koh Samet also referred to as Koh Samed and Ko Samet is just as popular with the Thais as with foreigners.
-Though not my favorite island in Thailand by any stretch, Samet does make for a great getaway from Bangkok.
+It’s not one of my favorite islands in Thailand, but Samet does make for a great beach getaway from Bangkok.

 Weather in Koh Samet

 Located in the Rayong province, three/four hours southeast of Bangkok, Koh Samet makes for a great escape from hot and humid city life.
 With a year-round tropical climate, the island is a great place to be even during the rainy season.
 Temperatures usually stay between 25ºC to 34ºC, not too hot and never too cold (at least not for us Norwegians).

 The weather on Koh Samet can be divided into three distinct seasons; the warm season lasting from March until August, the rainy season from late August until November and the cooler high season which lasts from December until February.